medusajs/medusa/docs/content/add-plugins/strapi.md

 :::note

-You can use the Strapi plugin on an existing Medusa server, however, existing data (such as existing products) will not be imported.
+You can use the Strapi plugin on an existing Medusa backend, however, existing data (such as existing products) will not be imported.
 Only newer data will be imported.

 :::

-To create your Medusa server, run the following command:
+To create your Medusa backend, run the following command:

 ```bash
 medusa new medusa-server --seed